The Loss of a Teardrop Diamond: Plot

 At the same time, Fisher is called upstairs by her friend's Aunt Addie, bedridden from multiple strokes.
 Addie says she senses a kindred spirit in her.
 She points to a bottle on the shelf, asking her to give her all of the pills to die and stop the pain.
 Fisher agrees, but is interrupted by Vinnie telling her that Jimmy was searched and the earring was not on him.
 She leaves her remaining earring, promising Addie that when she comes back to get it, she will give her the pills.

 Jimmy, angry at Fisher's accusation of theft, tells everyone that she paid him to be her escort, then openly flirts with Vinnie.
 When the partygoers begin to play a kissing game, Jules gives Fisher the highest card so that she can call Jimmy outside and kiss him, but she hides in the bathroom.
-She drinks a bottle of medicine containing opium and drinks it.
+She finds a bottle of medicine containing opium and drinks it.
 Now in a haze, she tells everyone that she was in a mental institution rather than college.
 Jimmy then uses his turn to ask Vinnie outside to kiss.

 Vinnie takes Jimmy to a car where they have sex.
 She tells him she had turned down an offer of marriage because she wants him.
 She then reveals she found the missing teardrop diamond on the ground, knows that Addie has the other, and says that they could run away together with the money.
 Jimmy tells her that they may be poor, but they still have honor, but she refuses to return it.
 He goes to find Fisher, who argues that they should leave immediately.
 As they argue, Vinnie returns the earring to her.
 Fisher then runs back upstairs and fulfills her assisted-suicide promise to Addie, while Vinnie tells Jimmy that she has no choice but to marry the man that asked her.